-The project is a mirror to a BG Grant Scheme that also addresses Priority 2 of the Joint Programming Document 2003-2006.
+The project is intended as a mirror to a BG Grant Scheme that covers Prioritiy 3 of the Joint Programming Document 2003-2006.

 3 DESCRIPTION

 3.1 Background and justification

 Sustainable development implies economic growth together with the protection of environmental quality, each reinforcing the other.
 The essence of this form of development is a stable relationship between human activities and the natural world.